w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 | Pay-per-use | S3 | Manual | ISH: repetitive manual provisioning | - |
 | Pay-per-use | S3 | EMR | YES | ~14K€ |

+# Migration

 Summing up

-* We estimated the cluster costs
+- We estimated the cluster costs
-  * On-premises solution with 18 machines: no go
+  - On-premises solution with 18 machines: no go
-  * Cloud solution with 18 EC2 instances: no go
+  - Cloud solution with 18 EC2 instances: no go
-* We reduced the solution based on software requirements
+- We reduced the solution based on software requirements
-  * On-premises solution with 4 machines: no go
+  - On-premises solution with 4 machines: no go
-  * Cloud solution with 4 EC2 instances: no go, we miss the software configuration
+  - Cloud solution with 4 EC2 instances: no go, we miss the software configuration
-* We moved the cluster to AWS EMR + spot instances + S3 storage
+- We moved the cluster to AWS EMR + spot instances + S3 storage

 Can we do better?

-* Pick ad-hoc cloud services (AWS Lambda e AWS Batch)
+- Pick ad-hoc cloud services (AWS Lambda e AWS Batch)
-* ... to re-think the applications (food for thoughts)
+- ... to re-think the applications (food for thoughts)